This page last updated: 15 January 2007

 1883-1900

-Village and landing on windward Oahu.
+Punaluu is a land district and village on windward Oahu.
 The area was cultivated with rice and taro.
-By 1865, steamers were taking on cargo at Punaluu by means of lightering vessels to ferry cargo from the shore to the steamer standing close in.
-As with other rice growing regions on windward Oahu, Punaluu's population was dominated by Chinese and their numbers were reported large in 1890.
-The anchorage at Punaluu was dangerous and the famous schooner Nettie Merrill (by then re-named the Marion) was lost there in January, 1880.
+By 1865, steamships were taking on cargo at Punaluu by means of lightering vessels ferrying cargo from the shore.
+As with other rice growing regions on windward Oahu, Punaluu's population was dominated by Chinese and their numbers were reported “large” in 1890.
+The anchorage at Punaluu was dangerous and the famous schooner Nettie Merrill (by then re-named Marion) was lost there in January, 1880.

 255.9a1